Wedlake Bell London office

 Medium-sized Wedlake Bell has rated consistently well in the Legal Cheek Trainee and Junior Lawyer Survey over the years.
 The small number of trainees recruited this year rate the firm’s training very highly.
 Rookies enjoy “lots of responsibility to project manage and run small matters” and are able gain exposure to real ‘lawyering’ early on.
 One rookie told us that the training style can depend on team size, with the larger ones offering “more structure and higher quality training,” and smaller teams more likely to encourage trainees to learn by doing.

-On the whole, supervisors were rated as approachable and encouraging.
+On the whole, supervisors were rated as approachable and encouraging and, most importantly, they’re said to “respect the contribution and input of juniors and trainees”.
 “This is one of the most supportive work environments I’ve ever worked in,” one trainee explained.
 “I did not expect a City firm to be so warm.
 People care about people here as well as the law.”
+The same rings true at trainee level; there is apparently “no sense that trainees are in competition with each other”, a sentiment echoed by a number of insiders.

 Continue reading

 Like many of London’s smaller commercial outfits, Wedlake Bell has a big real estate division, and also does a lot of private client work.
 Wannabe lawyers who aren’t into leases and wills should perhaps consider looking elsewhere.
-Likewise, trainees are probably not going to be doing a seat abroad: the firm isn’t multinational, although it has some links abroad and an international employment law subsidiary called iGlobal Law.
+So too should jet-setting trainees — although WB does have a network of independent law firms it works with, alongside an international employment law subsidiary ‘iGlobal Law’, there are currently no international secondment options on offer.

 That’s all right: you’ll be too busy painting the City red to worry about overseas excursions.
-This is where the work-life balance comes into its own: “I appreciate being able to finish at 6pm on most days – definitely a rarity across the City!”
+This is where the work-life balance comes into its own: “I appreciate being able to finish at 6pm on most days — definitely a rarity across the City!” beamed one insider.
+Another added that “boundaries are respected and it is not expected that trainees are available absolutely all of the time.”
 While leaving times vary, Wedlakers can almost always bank on finishing by about 7pm.
 That means being able to plan evening and weekend activities — something trainees don’t appreciate until they’re stuck in the Magic Circle with no plans or hobbies for years on end.
-The trade-off is time versus money — a newly qualified (NQ) solicitor salary of £75,000 is no match for a Magic Circle NQ.
+The trade-off is time versus money — a newly qualified (NQ) solicitor salary of £78,000 is no match for a Magic Circle NQ.

 Deadlines